 The following example takes advantage of an intrinsic DHTML behavior to change the user's home page to the current page.
 The style block, which goes in the <HEAD> of the document, associates the .homepage class with the built-in behavior.
 The inline STYLE on the <SPAN> tag simulates the look and feel of a hot link, but clicking the link doesn't cause a new page to be loaded.

-This example also uses conditional comments, a new Internet Explorer 5 feature, to gracefully hide the link from downlevel browsers.
+This example also uses conditional comments to gracefully hide the link from downlevel browsers.

 The style block goes in the page <HEAD>: